 Splash.
 Field.
 Splash.
 Farmland.
 Speckle, speckle.
 Fish sauce?

-Fish sauce — an odd smell to announce itself now, as I drive, windows down, through rural Virginia.
-I am heading back to Charlottesville from Philadelphia after attending the American Sociological Association’s Annual Meeting.
-While the main reason I went to ASA was to figure out whether or not I was a sociologist (TBD), I’m not opposed to saying that my trip to Philly was also about getting away from Charlottesville’s therapeutic white liberalism one year after August 12th.
-ASA’s Annual Meeting was held right next to Philly’s Chinatown, and that’s where I ate every meal (mostly noodle soups, especially multiple variations of 紅燒牛肉麵).
-It was a huge breath of fresh air to be in a space covered in Chinese signage, bustling with Cantonese-Chinese-Chinglish chatter, and oozing out the sweet scent of tropical fruits, sticky wafts of 叉燒, and the unmistakable consummation of street stink and 臭豆腐.
+Fish sauce—an odd smell to announce itself now, as I drive, windows down, through rural Virginia.
+I was on my way back home from the 2018 American Sociological Association’s (ASA) Annual Meeting, the theme of which was about exploring “the multiple ways in which emotions and feelings matter in racial affairs.”
+The Annual Meeting was held right next to Philadelphia’s Chinatown, and that’s where I ate every meal (mostly noodle soups, especially multiple variations of 紅燒牛肉麵).
+It was a huge breath of fresh air to be in a space covered in Mandarin signage, bustling with Cantonese-Chinese-Chinglish chatter, and oozing out the sweet scent of tropical fruits, sticky wafts of 叉燒, and the unmistakable consummation of street stink and 臭豆腐.

 Splash.
 Field.
 Splash.
 Front yard.
 Speckle, speckle.
 I remember where I am.

-In a previous blog post, I nourished a latent sense of queer futurity by criticizing my almost exclusive attraction to white men through a disidentificatory reading of Gene Luen Yang’s American Born Chinese (2006).
-In the past two months, I have had multiple conversations with friends that have encouraged me in my thinking around race and sexuality, but also prompted me to translate some of my thoughts into action and get more creative with my sexual praxis.
-My friends were right.
-It’s one thing to ping-pong between bodies of literature around race and sexuality and another to explore race and sexuality through engaging with actual bodies, one thing to critique the internalization of white supremacy as a precondition of producing particular racial/sexual selves with big confusing words like I am doing here and another to attempt the anti-racist reconstruction of one’s racialized sexual habitus vis-à-vis sex.
+In the few months prior, I was problematizing my almost exclusive attraction to white men and having multiple conversations with friends around the intersections of race, place, and sexuality.
+My conversation partners prompted me to translate some of my thoughts into action and get more creative with my sexual praxis.
+They were right.
+It’s one thing to ping-pong between bodies of literature around race and sexuality and another to explore race and sexuality through engaging with actual bodies, one thing to critique the internalization of white supremacy as a precondition of producing particular racial/sexual selves and another to attempt the anti-racist reconstruction of one’s racialized sexual habitus vis a vis sex.
 Hence my eagerness to meet up with this mixed race Southeast Asian guy from Grindr.
 At least in theory that’s what a liberatory sexual praxis would look like.

 “Something felt off,” I think to myself, glowering in disappointment at the unsatisfying yellow-on-yellow sex I just had.
 My sexual encounters with white men were much more pleasurable than this most recent motel romp.
 I tighten my grip on the steering wheel, tense with disappointment toward my disappointment.
 Having slept with a variety of white and mixed race men, my erotic experiences regress into a distinct bell curve of pleasure that peaks around my white bedfellows and tapers off the farther away from whiteness I go.
-How to begin untangling the socio-psychic knots of my racial and sexual embodiment, especially when my yellow body rehearses the scripts of an internalized racial hierarchy of sexual pleasure that functions to reproduce white supremacy, that same white supremacy that has marked my body as such, that same body of mine that coughs libidinal shudders in the naked presence of a body like my own?
+How to begin untangling the sociopsychic knots of my racial and sexual embodiment—especially when my yellow body instinctually rehearses the scripts of a racial hierarchy of sexual pleasure, a racial hierarchy that societally reproduces white supremacy, that same white supremacy that has marked my body as such, that same body of mine that coughs libidinal shudders in the naked presence of a body like my own?
 This question follows me around whether I want it to or not, much like the smell of fish sauce.

 A few days earlier, I was standing at the edge of a packed auditorium listening to critical race theorist Eduardo Bonilla-Silva give his ASA presidential keynote address, entitled “Feeling Race: Theorizing the Racial Economy of Emotions.”
 Championing an affective turn in the sociology of race, Bonilla-Silva exhorted sociologists to take seriously the various ways people feel race in their everyday lives by paying attention to how processes of racialization and the ongoing issue of racism are as much affective realities as much as they are social, historical, and structural.
 His voice echoes in my head: “As racial subjects, we experience, learn, and live racialized relationships, not just objectively, but emotionally; therefore, our racial subjectivities are neither innocent nor symmetrical and express and reflect power differentials” (19:00).
 My brow furrows in frustration, as if to nod to the truth of Bonilla-Silva’s words and cry for help.
 How to tear out the racialized pleasure differentials that have been forcibly braided into my sexual subjectivity?